Maxim-Mazurok/google-api-typings-generator/gapi.client.cloudasset/readme.md

 await gapi.client.cloudasset.v1.batchGetAssetsHistory({ parent: "parent",  });

 /*
 Exports assets with time and resource types to a given Cloud Storage location/BigQuery table.
 For Cloud Storage location destinations, the output format is newline-delimited JSON.
-Each line represents a google.cloud.asset.v1.Asset in the JSON format; for BigQuery table destinations, the output table stores the fields in asset proto as columns.
-This API implements the google.longrunning.Operation API , which allows you to keep track of the export.
+Each line represents a google.cloud.asset.v1.Asset in the JSON format; for BigQuery table destinations, the output table stores the fields in asset Protobuf as columns.
+This API implements the google.longrunning.Operation API, which allows you to keep track of the export.
 We recommend intervals of at least 2 seconds with exponential retry to poll the export operation result.
 For regular-size resource parent, the export operation usually finishes within 5 minutes.
 */
 await gapi.client.cloudasset.v1.exportAssets({ parent: "parent",  });